jackbrighton/AMIA-2015-AV-Metadata/amia-session-proposal.md

 establish international interoperability instead of reinventing the wheel.
 I will discuss the two hackathons and how we went about conducting the mapping.

+Morgan Morel
+George Blood Audio/Video/Film
+21 W Highland Avenue, Philadelphia, PA 19118 215.248.2100
+morgan.morel@georgeblood.com
+Subject: I will illustrate how to use PBCore in the descriptive and technical metadata sections of METS documents.
+This is meant to demonstrate the flexibility of the PBCore standard and structure, especially when used with other standards such as METS and EBUCore.

 Jack Brighton
 Illinois Public Media